iktarun/data-structures-with-javascript/Resources/ShubhamSoniInterviewQuestions.md

 1. Implement a chain calculator. ✅
 2. Execute promises in sequence. ✅
-3. Implement pipe and compose functions.
+3. Implement pipe and compose functions.✅
 4. Create custom array polyfills.
 5. Demonstrate prototype and prototype inheritance.✅
-6. Implement call, apply, and bind methods.
+6. Implement call, apply, and bind methods.✅
-7. Flatten a nested array.
+7. Flatten a nested array.✅
-8. Implement basic debouncing.
+8. Implement basic debouncing.✅
-9. Implement basic throttling.
+9. Implement basic throttling.✅
 10. Build an event emitter.✅
 11. Create a debouncing function with leading and trailing calls.
 12. Implement MapLimit functionality.
-13. Create a cancelable promise.
+13. Create a cancelable promise.✅
-14. Build a typeahead search using an LRU cache.
+14. Build a typeahead search using an LRU cache.✅
 15. Compare two documents for differences.
-16. Implement currying.
+16. Implement currying.✅
 17. Execute tasks in parallel. ✅
 18. Find the matching element in the DOM.
 19. Implement array sorting.✅
-20. Flatten a complex object.
+20. Flatten a complex object.✅
 21. Dispatch a custom event on array push.✅
-22. Perform a deep clone of an object.
+22. Perform a deep clone of an object.✅
-23. Serialize data using JSON.stringify.
+23. Serialize data using JSON.stringify.✅
 24. Explain React DOM rendering process.
 25. Retry a promise N times on failure.✅
 26. Extend the functionality of an event emitter.✅